fluxapps/ILIAS-Pegasus/docs/index.md

 Files can be downloaded for convenient offline access while traveling.
 Furthermore learnplaces can be used to teach in an interactive and engaging way.

-This documentation has a strait focus on development, which should help interested developer to get started with the app.
+This documentation is intended for interested developers which would like to start developing code for the ILIAS Pegasus app.

 ## Setup the environment